tobiasrm/tinylog-singlelevel-cw/README.md

 ```

 ## Comments
 - **Versioning**.
-The versioning (see [pom.xml](https://github.com/tobiasrm/tinylog-singlelevel-cw/blob/master/pom.xml)) uses the original Tinylog versions, e.g. tinylog-singlelevel-cw in version 1.3.1 uses Tinylog v1.3.1.
-If needed, you may simply exclude it and use another Tinylog version.
+The versioning (see [pom.xml](https://github.com/tobiasrm/tinylog-singlelevel-cw/blob/master/pom.xml)) uses the original tinylog versions, e.g. tinylog-singlelevel-cw in version 1.3.1 uses tinylog v1.3.1.
+If needed, you may simply exclude it and use another tinylog version.
 - **Patched Configuration class**.
-Singlelevel-CW implements the Tinylog Writer interface and is based on the Tinylog ConsoleWriter implementation.
+The singlelevel-cw implements the tinylog writer interface and is based on the tinylog consolewriter implementation.
 However, as the original tinylog `Configuration` does not provide the access on writer specific levels, a patch is provided with this project.
 The modifications are highlighted in the screenshots [one](https://github.com/tobiasrm/tinylog-singlelevel-cw/blob/master/files/configuration_mod_1.png?raw=true) and [two](https://github.com/tobiasrm/tinylog-singlelevel-cw/blob/master/files/configuration_mod_2.png?raw=true).
 Of course, feel invited to diff with the original version.

-## Other Tinylog writer extensions
+## Other tinylog writer extensions
-See also my other Tinylog writer extension projects:
+See also my other tinylog writer extension projects:

 -  [tinylog-coloredconsole](https://github.com/tobiasrm/tinylog-coloredconsole) for colored log-level and arbitrary source-code generated data through custom tags.
 - [tinylog-tagging-filewriter](https://github.com/tobiasrm/tinylog-tagging-filewriter) extension to remove custom strings (e.g. the tinylog-coloredconsole custom tags) before writing to file (based on filewriter)